sustainableaviation/jetfuelburn/joss/paper.md

 ---
-title: 'JetFuelBurn: A Python package for calculating fuel burn of commercial aircraft.'
+title: 'JetFuelBurn: A Python package for calculating fuel burn of commercial aircraft'
 tags:
   - Python
   - aviation